Anxiety & Panic Disorder

 Homeopathic medicines are prescribed on the individualizing or unique symptoms a client experiences.
 In Tina’s case of anxiety, the symptoms that are unique to her, in particular, are best covered by homeopathic Phosphorus.
 Dr. Cain, ND MA prescribed Phosphorus 30C once per day, and within three days, Tina and her parents started to see improvement.
 Follow-ups were done monthly and Tina reported that she was feeling better and better at each visit.
 Her parents are thrilled with her progress.
 Tina started making friends, and the fire alarm no longer scared her.
 Her grades improved, and she grew in her overall sense of confidence and self.

 It has been six months and Tina is thriving in school.
 She has never needed psychiatric medications.
 She is happier, healthier, and only comes back to see Dr. Cain, ND MA to talk about how classes are going, or for the occasional “touch up” visits and her parents started to see improvement.
 Follow-ups were done monthly and Tina reported that she was feeling better and better at each visit.
 Her parents are thrilled with her progress.
 Tina started making friends, and the fire alarm no longer scared her.
 Her grades improved, and she grew in her overall sense of confidence and self.

 Ready to Get Started?

-To get started, you can choose to become a member to receive weekly tips from Dr. Nicole Cain, ND MA, you can take a course to learn more about how to empower your health with natural solutions, or become a consulting client of Dr. Nicole Cain, ND MA in Arizona.
+To get started, you can choose to join the Private Anxiety Freedom Facebook Group for a community of people to lift you up, you can take a course to learn more about how to empower your health with natural solutions, or become a consulting client of Dr. Nicole Cain, ND MA in Arizona.
 Not in Arizona?
-Dr. Nicole Cain, ND MA takes on a select group of consulting clients depending on your unique situation.
-For more details you can click here or call Dr. Nicole Cains ND MA’s admin at 877-339-3295.
+Dr. Nicole Cain, ND MA takes on a select group of distance consulting clients depending on your unique situation.
+For more details, you can click here or call Dr. Nicole Cains ND MA’s admin at 877-339-3295.